br-bit3194/The-Sparks-Foundation-Internship/Task-1/Readme.txt

 How code is Working?
 -------------------

-1) In "Task-1/Task-1" My solution.ipynb we have made our simple linear regression ml model.
+1) In "Task-1/Task-1 My solution.ipynb" we have made our simple linear regression ml model.

 2) Saved that model as "student_marks_pred.pkl" .